Inception-framework/inception/index.md

-# Inception : System-wide Security Testing of Real-World Embedded Systems Software
+# Inception: System-wide Security Testing of Real-World Embedded Systems Software

 Inception is a framework to perform security testing of real world firmware programs.